uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 ```
 Note the `@EnableConfigServer` annotation.
 That embeds the config-server.

-3) Set the Github repository for the `config-server`.
+3) Set the GitHub repository for the `config-server`.
 This will be the source of the configuration data.
 Edit the `$CLOUD_NATIVE_APP_LABS_HOME/config-server/src/main/resources/application.yml` file.

 ```yml
  server: